What is Tested for in a DUI Blood Test and How to Fight Blood Results

 Fighting to get out of blood test cases for DUI and DWI charges that involve alcohol, prescription medication, or illegal drugs can be even more complicated if proper help is not sought in time as soon as possible after an arrest.
 Successful results often hinge on a local attorney’s knowledge of both driving under the influence and blood testing laws, and knowing exactly how they will challenge the science involved in test results of how the blood sample was collected.

 After a person’s arrest details can be thoroughly analyzed for potential test procedure mistakes other crucial errors, they will then be in a better position and ability to apply the law to fight specific facts of the blood test under the influence case.
+This will also assist in finding additional options and legal defenses to help avoid a license suspension from happening in time.

-If you are currently fighting a driving under the influence offense arrest charge based upon blood test results, you are already likely aware that you stand to lose a lot more than money if you are convicted of drunk or drugged driving.
+If you are currently fighting a driving under the influence offense arrest charge based upon readings of blood test results, you are already likely aware that you stand to lose a lot more than money if you are convicted of drunk or drugged driving.
 Your way of life and your livelihood is on the line.
 A conviction of a DUI or DWI charge will create a permanent criminal record that can have a serious impact on a person’s future and affect life for years to come.
 In addition to the high costs and fines, a driver could lose a license and all driving privileges with a suspension.

 Even just one drinking or drugged driving offense on a person’s record can also raise car insurance rates and prevent a person from getting many types jobs.
 Because the consequences of a driving under the influence conviction are so severe under the new law, it is critically important to find a lawyer who has extensive experience fighting blood test results charges that is local to the area a person is going to court at.